-- Must hold a master's degree in Healthcare Administration or other appropriate advanced graduate degree. - If preceptor is a nurse, must hold an unencumbered and current nursing license. - Preceptor is experientially and academically prepared. - Provide opportunities to work with other health care leaders as appropriate to augment the practicum experience. - Minimum of 2 years current work experience in a quality or patient safety-related position. - Minimum of 3 months at current employer. - Able to provide an educational experience that will help meet overall practicum objective and personal learning objectives. - Preceptor willingness and time available to precept student learning by serving as a resource during the practicum time. - Preceptor cannot be relatives or personal friends with student.
+- Must hold a master's degree in Healthcare Administration or other appropriate advanced graduatedegree. - If preceptor is a nurse, must hold an unencumbered and current nursing license. - Preceptor is experientially and academically prepared. - Provide opportunities to work with other health care leaders as appropriate to augment the practicum experience. - Minimum of 2 years current work experience in a quality or patient safety-focused position. - Minimum of 3 months at current employer in current position. - Able to provide an educational experience that will help meet overall practicum objective and personal learning objectives. - Preceptor willingness and time available to precept student learning by serving as a resource during the practicum time. - Preceptor cannot be relatives, personal friends, or direct supervisor of student.
+Preceptor can work at student's place of employment but cannot work in the same department as the student.